DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.12.2 Third-party assessment and monitoring
   - Before doing business with another company, an org needs to perform due-dilligence, and third-party assessments can help gather information and perform the assessment
   - A third-party audit is performed by a third-party, such as defined by AICPA, to provide an unbiased review of an entity's security infrastructure.
+This audit may reveal where there are problems, but the audit should not be the basis of minimum security requirements for a third party selection.
     - 🔮on-site assessment is useful to gain information about physical security and operations.
 It is a third-party assessment tool where auditors visit the site of the organization to interview personnel and observe their operating habits.
     - 🔮Process/policy review is a mechanism that requests copies of their security policies, processes/procedures, and documentation of incidents and responses for review.
+Minimum security requirements should be modeled on your existing security policy.
+This is based on the idea that when working with a third party, that third party should have at least the same security as your organization.
     - 🔮Document exchange and review is a mechanism to investigate the means by which datasets and documentation are exchanged as well as the formal processes by which they perform assessments and reviews.
 During document review, your goal is to thoroughly review all the architecture, designs, implementations, policies, procedures, etc.
     - A good understanding of the current state of the environment, especially to understand any shortcomings or compliance issues prior to integrating the IT infrastructures
     - The level of access and depth of information obtained is usually proportional to how closely the companies will work together